 One of the common questions optimization (CRO) experts get is, how do you find customer pain points on your website so that they could be fixed or tested to improve site experience?

 The common answer you may get back is finding customers’ pain points on the website and then fixing it by using an analytics tool like Google Analytics, Site Catalyst, Webtrends, etc. However, the art of finding the customer’s pain points is usually deeper than what you may expect.
 Here are some ideas, but I would love to hear from you if you have any.

-Look deeper into error page visitors
+Look deeper into error page visitors.

-However, if your visitors are hitting this page through existing link on your production site, or your marketing campaign is driving to a 404 page, then that could be a super lame experience for the people visiting your website.
+However, if your visitors are hitting this page through an existing link on your production site, or your marketing campaign is driving to a 404 page, then that could be a super lame experience for the people visiting your website.

 Things to consider in reviewing your error page visitors are by taking a deeper look (or segmenting) the 404 visitors: